Discover a world of educational opportunities to support your lifelong learning

 When prescribing Paxlovid via the PBS, ensure the patient meets the eligibility criteria outlined on the PBS listing.

-You can review the National COVID-19 Clinical Evidence Taskforce recommendations for the use of Paxlovid here.
+You can review the National Clinical Evidence Taskforce recommendations for the use of Paxlovid and their one-page summary flowchart on prescribing considerations for Paxlovid.

 The standard dose of Paxlovid is 300 mg of nirmatrelvir (two 150 mg tablets) together with 100 mg of ritonavir (one tablet).
 All tablets must be taken together, with or without food.
 The tablets should be swallowed whole and not chewed, broken or crushed.